plone/plone.session/README.txt

 * it allows you to invalidate all existing authentication cookies for users by updating the secret.

+Normally a session cookie is used to track sessions; that means that as long as a user keeps his browser open (and does not explicitly log out) the session remains opens.
+This can be changed by setting the ``cookie_lifetime`` property of the plugin to the number of seconds the cookie should remain valid *after the moment of login*.

 .. _HMAC: http://en.wikipedia.org/wiki/HMAC
 .. _SHA-1: http://en.wikipedia.org/wiki/SHA-1